FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 House and Senate Armed Services Committees marked up a $150 billion multiyear package including shipbuilding, missile defense, modernizing the nuclear triad, improving Taiwan’s self-defense, aircraft, border security. and auditing capabilities.

-Enforcement and Border
+Immigration Enforcement and

-Spending
+Border Spending Increases

-Increases (Homeland jurisdiction) |
+(Homeland Security Committee jurisdiction)

 Hse.
 Homeland Sec: